 Alan Moore wrote some noteworthy comics and graphic novels.
 Those titles include Watchmen and Batman: The Killing Joke — which was huge when I was growing up.
 However, he has now given up writing comic books, and now looks with disdain (and maybe a certain amount of fear) at what they’ve done to society.
+Moore is particularly suspicious of the number of adults that are into comic book fare.

 He thinks that’s not just infantile but dangerous.
 “I said round about 2011 that I thought that it had serious and worrying implications for the future if millions of adults were queueing up to see Batman movies.
 Because that kind of infantilisation — that urge towards simpler times, simpler realities — that can very often be a precursor to fascism.”
 He points out that when Trump was elected in 2016, and “when we ourselves took a bit of a strange detour in our politics”, many of the biggest films were superhero movies.